-Short Title: Ar mend Bill Lee Act/AB.
-(Public) Sponsors: Referred to: March 3, 1997 EXPANSION The General As A BILL TO BE ENTITLED AMEND THE WILLIAM S. LEE QUALITY JOBS AND BUSINESS ON ACT. ssembly of North Carolina enacts: on 1.
-Article 3A of Chapter 105 of the General Statutes reads as Te written.
-"ARTICLE 3A. "\$ 105 120 2 "Tax Incentives for New and Expanding Businesses.
-(Repealed effective January 1, 2002 - see note) Definitions. - ng definitions apply in this Article: (1) Cost.
-Defined in section 179 of the Code.
-(2) Data processing. - Defined in the Standard Industrial Classification Manual issued by the United States Bureau of the Census.
-(3) Enterprise tier. - The classification assigned to an area pursuant to G.S.
-105-129.3.
-(4) Full-time job. - A position that requires at least 1,600 hours of work per year and is intended to be held by one employee during the entire year.
+S 1 SENATE BILL 316\ Short Title: Amend Bill Lee Act/AB.
+(Public) Sponsors: Senators Kerr; Gulley, Hartsell, Hoyle, and Lucas.
+Referred to: Finance.
+March 5, 1997 A BILL TO BE ENTITLED AN ACT TO AMEND THE WILLIAM S. LEE QUALITY JOBS AND BUSINESS EXPANSION ACT.
+The General Assembly of North Carolina enacts: Section 1.
+Article 3A of Chapter 105 of the General Statutes reads as rewritten: "ARTICLE 3A.
+TAX INCENTIVES FOR NEW AND EXPANDING BUSINESSES. "§ 105-129.2.
+(Repealed effective January 1, 2002 - see note) Definitions.
+The following definitions apply in this Article: Cost. - Defined in section 179 of the Code.
+(1) Data processing. - Defined in the Standard Industrial Classification (2) Manual issued by the United States Bureau of the Census.
+Enterprise tier. - The classification assigned to an area pursuant to G.S.
+(3) 105-129.3.
+Full-time job. - A position that requires at least 1,600 hours of work per (4) year and is intended to be held by one employee during the entire year.
 A full-time employee is an employee who holds a full-time job.

-- (5) Machinery and equipment.
-Engines, machinery, tools, and implements that are capitalized by the taxpayer for tax purposes under the Code and are used or designed to be used in manufacturing or processing, warehousing and distribution, or data processing.
+Machinery and equipment. - Engines, machinery, tools, and implements (5)

+that are capitalized by the taxpayer for tax purposes under the Code and

+42 43 are used or designed to be used in manufacturing or processing, warehousing and distribution, or data processing.
+Machinery and equipment purchased by the taxpayer must be capitalized for tax purposes under the Code; machinery and equipment leased by the taxpayer must be capitalized on the taxpayer's books and records in accordance with generally accepted accounting principles.
 The term does not include real property as defined in G.S.
 105-273 or rolling stock as defined in G.S.
+105-333.

-105-333. - (6) Manufacturing and processing.
-Defined in the Standard Industrial Classification Manual issued by the United States Bureau of the Census. - (7) Purchase.
-Defined in section 179 of the Code. - (8) Warehousing and distribution.
-Defined in the Standard Industrial Classification Manual issued by the United States Bureau of the Census.
+- (6) Manufacturing and processing. - Defined in the Standard Industrial Classification Manual issued by the United States Bureau of the Census. - Purchase.
+Defined in section 179 of the Code.
+(7) - (8) Warehousing and distribution. - Defined in the Standard Industrial Classification Manual issued by the United States Bureau of the Census.